hotosm/learnosm/_posts/en/osm-data/0600-12-20-file-formats.md

 Shapefiles will often have additional files too which contain other information.

-A shapefile must be designated to hold only one type of feature (object) (points, lines, or polygons), and each feature has it's attributes contained in a table.
+A shapefile must be designated to hold only one type of feature (points, lines, or polygons), and each feature has it's attributes contained in a table.
-Unlike the OpenStreetMap system in which every object can have an unlimited number of tags, the attributes of features in a shapefile must fit into the shapefiles defined table structure, which might look something like this:
+Unlike the OpenStreetMap system in which every object can have an unlimited number of tags, the attributes of features in a shapefile must fit into the shapefile's defined table structure, which might look something like this:

 ![shapefile attributes][]